-This continued for many weeks, until King Vortigern was given advice to seek help from a young boy not conceived by a mortal man.
-After searching for some time King Vortigern found a boy named Myrddin Emrys (Merlin Ambrosius) – his name possibly means ‘sea fortress of light’.
+It continued for many weeks until King Vortigern was advised to seek help from a young boy not conceived by a mortal man.
+After searching for some time, King Vortigern found a boy named Myrddin Emrys (Merlin Ambrosius) – his name possibly means 'sea fortress of light.'

 Medieval manuscript showing the legend of the dragons.
 Credit: Public Domain

 On every May Eve, King Lludd of Britain heard a hideous scream.
-No-one knew whence this scream came and it so frightened the people that it caused infertility, panic and mayhem throughout the land.
-Lludd sought help from his brother Llefelys, King of Brittany, who told him the scream was caused by two battling dragons.
-The British dragon (the red one, now on the Welsh banner) would scream when it feared it was being defeated by the alien white dragon.
+No one knew whence this scream came, and it so frightened the people that it caused infertility, panic, and mayhem throughout the land.
+Lludd sought help from his brother Llefelys, King of Brittany, who told him two battling dragons caused the scream.
+The British dragon (the red one, now on the Welsh banner) would scream when it feared the alien white dragon was defeating it.

-Lludd captured both dragons in a cauldron filled with mead – one of our ‘medicines’, like for example peyote for other cultures – which they drank.
-They then transformed themselves (as apparently dragons did) into pigs, and fell asleep.
-Lludd wrapped them in a white silk cloth and laid their sleeping forms in the now empty cauldron under Dinas Emrys.
+Lludd captured both dragons in a cauldron filled with mead – one of our 'medicines,' like peyote for other cultures – which they drank.
+They then transformed themselves (as apparently, dragons did) into pigs and fell asleep.
+Lludd wrapped them in a white silk cloth and laid their sleeping forms in the now-empty cauldron under Dinas Emrys.

-Merlin told Vortigern it was these dragons who had awoken, transformed back to dragon-shape and now fought each night to make a ruin of Vortigern’s tower.
-He explained that the red dragon represented the British people while the white dragon was the Saxon invaders he had brought into the country, and who were now laying it waste while he did nothing to stop them.
-Merlin called and the two beasts rose up and began to fight.
-The red dragon slew the white one which Merlin translated as the overthrow, in due course, of the Saxons and the subsequent demise of Vortigern.
+Merlin told Vortigern it was these dragons who had awoken, transformed back to dragon shape, and now fought each night to make a ruin of Vortigern's tower.
+He explained that the red dragon represented the British people while the white dragon was the Saxon invaders he had brought into the country and was now laying at waste while he did nothing to stop them.
+Merlin called, and the two beasts rose and began to fight.
+The red dragon slew the white one, which Merlin translated as the overthrow, in due course, of the Saxons and the subsequent demise of Vortigern.

-After the tower at Dinas Emrys was completed, Merlin was free to go, but before leaving the place, he buried a treasure at the site.
-There are still people who search for the wizard’s treasure and it cannot be denied that beautiful Dinas Emrys remains a magical place of great historical and mythological value.
+After the tower at Dinas Emrys was completed, Merlin was free to go, but he buried a treasure at the site before leaving the place.
+People still search for the wizard's glory, and it cannot be denied that beautiful Dinas Emrys remains a magical place of great historical and mythological value.